Guide to Traditional 401(k)s, Roth 401(k)s, and Safe Harbor 401(k)s

 Let’s look at the features of a 401(k) that make it a compelling choice for small business owners:

-That’s right!
-It costs employers nothing to sponsor a retirement plan through saveday.
-This is retirement planning the way it was supposed to be – with no middle man, no start-up costs or hidden fees, and no hassle.
-We cut administrative costs so that retirement benefits are accessible to everyone, and so small businesses can put that money back into their operations.
+This is retirement planning the way it was supposed to be—with no middleman, hidden fees, or hassle.
+We cut administrative costs so that retirement benefits are accessible to everyone and so that small businesses can put that money back into their operations.

 2. Personalized Guidance